alavimuhammad/alavimuhammad/README.md

-- 👋 Hi, I’m @alavimuhammad
+- 👋 Hi, I’m Muhammad Alavi.
 - 👀 I’m interested in automatin and scripting in information security context.
 - 🌱 I’m currently learning powershell , Bash script and python .
 - 💞️ I’m looking to collaborate on security projects written in python , bash or powershell.